E.T. the Extra-Terrestrial (video game): Development

 On July 27, 1982, after negotiations were completed, Kassar called Howard Scott Warshaw to commission him as developer of the video game adaptation.
 Kassar informed him that Spielberg asked for Warshaw specifically and that development had to be completed by September 1 to meet a production schedule for the Christmas holiday season.
 Although Warshaw had spent over a year working on consecutive development schedules for games (seven months working on Yars' Revenge and six months on Raiders of the Lost Ark), he accepted the offer based on the challenge of completing a game in a short time frame and at Spielberg's request.
 Warshaw considered it an opportunity to develop an innovative Atari 2600 game based on a film he enjoyed, "provided we reach the right arrangement".
 Kassar reportedly offered Warshaw US$200,000 and an all-expenses-paid vacation to Hawaii in compensation.
-Warshaw was flown via private jet to Warner Brothers Studios to meet with Spielberg.
+Warshaw was flown via private jet to Warner Bros.
+Studios to meet with Spielberg.

 Warshaw used those days to design the structure and segmented the concept into four ideas: world, objective, the path to achieve the objective, and obstacles.
 He envisioned a six-sided world that players could "float" around as the setting, and adapted part of the film's plot, E.T. phoning home, as the goal.
 The player would need to gather parts for a phone to call his ship and arrive at a special landing site to achieve this goal.
 Warshaw considered obstacles as an element that would determine the success of a game, and experienced difficulties when taking into account the time constraints and technical limitations of the console.
 Inspired by the film, adults were implemented as antagonists that would chase the alien.
 Pits were devised as an element to hide the pieces of the phone as well as expand the game world.

-Warshaw and other Atari executives presented this design to Spielberg, who did not express enthusiasm.
+Warshaw and other Atari executives presented this design to Spielberg, who was not enthusiastic.
 According to Warshaw, Spielberg asked him, "Couldn't you do something more like Pac-Man?"
 Believing the concept too derivative of a common game design, Warshaw proceeded with his concept, which he believed would capture the sentimentality he saw in the original film.
-In retrospect, however, Warshaw stated that Spielberg's idea might have had merit.
+(Warshaw later stated that, in retrospect, Spielberg's idea might have had merit.)
 He spent the remaining time programming.
+Atari graphic designer Jerome Domurat assisted Warshaw with creating graphics for the game.
 Atari anticipated enormous sales based on the popularity of the film, as well as the stability of the video game industry at the time.
 Due to time limitations, Atari skipped audience testing.
-Emanual Gerard, then co-chief operating officer of Warner, later suggested that the company had fallen into a false sense of security by the success of its previous releases, particularly its console version of Pac-Man, which was commercially successful despite poor critical reaction.
+Emanual Gerard, then part of the Office of the President of Warner, later suggested that the company had fallen into a false sense of security by the success of its previous releases, particularly its console version of Pac-Man, which was commercially successful despite poor critical reaction.